omgmog/omgmog.github.com/_posts/2013/2013-10-31-migrating-from-outlook-pst-to-mbox-and-then-uploading-to-an-imap-mail-server.md

 title: Migrating from Outlook .pst to mbox and then uploading to an IMAP mail server
 tags: [email, outlook, guide]
 archived: true
+archived_comments:
+- author: "Russell Smith"
+  date: June 06, 2014
+  content: |
+    For converting PST file in to Mac supported MBOX file, 'Stellar PST to MBOX converter- Mac' is best option.
+Its demo version is free of cost.
+- author: "Sonika Rawat"
+  date: July 03, 2015
+  content: |
+    To know more about the advanced mbox to pst converter tool is here: http://mbox2pstconverter.com/
 ---
 Microsoft Outlook uses a stupid/proprietary format to store mail locally.
 This is the burden I had to deal with recently while attempting to rescue mail from a friends dying computer.